Frequently Asked Questions

 I would like my agency to go through the ISP process, how do I become involved?

 Due to staff and financial limitations, the ISP team is only able to work with a limited

 number of sites for each grant period.
 If your agency is in Iowa, if you are interested

-in participating in the two-year process and have yet to be contacted by an ISP team member,
+in participating in the three-year process and have yet to be contacted by an ISP team member,

 feel free to contact ISP at and they will keep your stated interest in mind for

 I do not live in Iowa and would like to replicate your process in my area; could ISP provide assistance?

 Due to grant limitations, ISP is currently not able to provide national technical assistance.
 However,

 ISP will answer inquiries to the best of their ability about resources and their own process.

 Does ISP provide direct services to substance abusing battered women?